 - Broad literary background.

 The reviewer operates the Media Player software to listen to the recorded material.
-The reviewer's job is to insure a quality recording by scouring the recording for errors in narration, unwanted noises from the recording booth, and general misrepresentation of the author's intent.
+The reviewer's job is to ensure a quality recording by scouring the recording for errors in narration, unwanted noises from the recording booth, and general misrepresentation of the author's intent.
 The reviewer's objective criticisms are crucial to the production.

 Basic Requirements for Narrators:

 - Ability to sustain energy over a long period of time.

 - Voices that are free of regional coloration or accents.

 - Voices that are free of mannerisms such as lip smacks and other oral and guttural interferences.

 - Ability to read in a conversational manner.